In Coon Valley, Walker announces financial assistance for flood victims

 Businesses may also be able to secure forgivable loans of up to $15,000.

-More than 4,300 homes and 140 businesses in 21 counties suffered over $150 million in damages, according to the Wisconsin Emergency Management’s preliminary estimates.
+More than 4,300 homes and 140 businesses in 21 counties suffered over $150 million in damage, according to the Wisconsin Emergency Management’s preliminary estimates.

 Walker said the programs’ impacts should be noticeable in places like Coon Valley.